chrisweather/RocMQTTdisplay/README.md

 Architecture, Hard- and Software Requirements, Installation and Configuration are documented in the [Wiki](https://github.com/chrisweather/RocMQTTdisplay/wiki).

-Serveral more ideas and features are still on the to do list.
+Several more ideas and features are still on the to do list.
-Please share your experience and ideas for improvements via Issues.
+Please share your experience and ideas for improvements via GitHub Issues.

 Thank you for your interest in the Roc-MQTT-Display project.
 If you like the project please consider donating if you want to support further development.